realnitesh/100_Days_of_Devops/Git/Set Up Git Repository on Storage Server.md

 ### Why Use a Bare Repository?

 - Prevents direct edits to central codebase; only git push/pull are allowed
-- Standard for remote repos, including GitHub/GitLab[web:5][web:6][web:7]
+- Standard for remote repos, including GitHub/GitLab
 - Facilitates safe, collaborative workflows

----

-## References

-See detailed examples and applications:
-- Bare Repository: Definition, Examples, and Applications[web:5]
-- Using bare git repos | Oxford Protein Informatics Group[web:6]
-- Bare Git Repositories[web:7]

 ---